alicekellings/Sidebuzcom/src/content/blog/14-gluten-free-dairy-free-desserts-that-everyone-can-enjoy.md

 ![](https://camillestyles.com/wp-content/uploads/2023/04/gluten-free-vegan-carrot-cake-cupcakes-1.jpeg)

 **Why We Love It: **Good old-fashioned carrot cake gets a revamp in the form of gluten-free, vegan cupcakes.
-They’re one of those “cleaned up classics” that you can’t go wrong with.
+They’re one of those “cleaned up classics�?that you can’t go wrong with.
 They retain all the flavor and texture of carrot cake—perfectly moist, sweet, and bursting with spiced goodness.
 These cupcakes are another dessert to make and pack away for your friends, family, or anyone in your circle who could use a pick-me-up.

 **Hero Ingredient: **To give your cupcakes extra pizazz, grate some walnuts over top of the icing and sprinkle with a dash of cinnamon.
 It’s the little things.